-You can now, similarly show subtraction of -2, -3, -4 from 6?
+Similarly, what will happen if you subtract -2, -3, -4 from 6?
 You will find that in each case you are moving right on the number line.

-Thus, each time you subtract a positive integer, you move left on the number line.

-And each time you subtract a negative integer, you move right on the number line.
+Thus, each time you subtract a positive integer, you move left on the number line and each time you subtract a negative integer, you move right on the number line.

-Complete the pattern.
+Complete the pattern given below.

-- (i) Now show 8-6, 8-1, 8-0, 8-(-2), 8-(-4) on the number line. - (ii) When you subtract a positive integer in which direction do you move on the number line? - (iii) When you subtract a negative integer, in which direction do you move on the number line? - 2.
+- (i) Represent 8-6, 8-1, 8-0, 8-(-2), 8-(-4) on the number line. - (ii) When you subtract a positive integer in which direction do you move on the number line? - (iii) When you subtract a negative integer, in which direction do you move on the number line? - 2.
 Richa felt that each time you subtract an integer from another integer, the value of the difference is less than the given two numbers.
-Is Richa right?
+Do you agree with her?
 Give reasons for your answer.

-- 1. Represent the following subtractions on the number line. - (i) 7-2
+- 1. Represent the following subtractions on the number line and write the result. - (i) 7-2